 - 2 tablespoons extra-virgin olive oil

-- 1 medium red bell pepper, seeds/stem removed and roughly chopped
+- 1 large red bell pepper, seeds/stem removed and roughly chopped

-- 1 head garlic (about 8 to 10 cloves), roughly sliced
+- 2 heads garlic (about 15 cloves), roughly sliced

 - In a large sauce pot, combine olive oil, red onion, red bell pepper, garlic, and salt.
 Place over medium heat, and cook the vegetables for about 5 minutes, or until the onion is translucent and everything is softened.
 Add in your oregano and basil, and cook for another minute or so to toast the herbs.

 - Add your chopped tomatoes and water to the pot.
 Raise your heat to high and bring everything up to a boil.
 Reduce heat to medium, and simmer for about 10 to 15 minutes to soften the tomatoes.
 Puree your cooked mixture using an immersion blender or regular stand blender. ** see notes

 - Return your blended soup to your pot, and place over high heat.
 Bring to a boil, then reduce heat to low.
 Cover the pot (leaving it slightly ajar) and simmer your soup until reduced to your preferred thickness.
 Taste and season with salt if needed.